Please note that Tapas no longer supports Internet Explorer.

 The fire had mostly burnt itself out while she was still hacking away at the cocoon with her useless, damaged fingers, sooty tears streaking down her face.

-Noonin, staring wide-eyed at the charred wreck of their surroundings, was hugging Fia closely as they made their way over.
+Noonin, staring wide-eyed at the charred wreck, was hugging Fia closely as they made their way over.
 It wasn't too large a bunker, really.
 Just a big metal box with a small kitchen, a few simple sleeping bunks, some storage lockers, and a basic bathroom that sometimes had clean water.

 Noonin dusted off a metal crate as best he could.
 "Sit here and don't move, okay?"

-Fia nodded, perching herself and looking around quietly, her small face very pale and her wings drawn up around her like a blanket.
+Fia nodded, perching herself and looking around quietly, her small face quite pale, and her wings drawn up around her like a blanket.

 Noonin made his way through the rubble to Dasha.
 He gently took the shard of glass out of her hand, setting it aside, and lightly holding her.
 She'd gotten a decent portion of the cocoon cut off.
 Cleared away Krell's head and torso, even as the webbing clung tightly to the rest of him.